 Yes.
 The insurance provider verifies the declared NCB reward and your insurance history.
-Thus, it is recommended to be honest with your insurer to avoid the cancellation of your policy.
+Thus, it is advised to be honest with your insurer to avoid the cancellation of your policy.

 Yes, when you cancel your car insurance, your NCB is terminated.
 However, if you wish to change your insurer, you can get an NCB certificate from your current insurer to shift your current car insurance to another insurer of your choice.